 You never completely get over the loss of a loved one.
 Sometimes, you feel the need to open up to others, but, out of modesty, shyness, fear of making them feel badly, you close yourself off in your solitude.
 Yet talking and expressing your sorrow can help you get through the stages of grief.
-Especially when you can take advantage of professional support.

-This support service offered by MEMORIA can be spread over six sessions.
+Healing the soul is the work of specialists.
+MEMORIA offers its clients complimentary psychological counselling (in French) with two specialists of the soul: Diane Légaré, psychologist, and Michel Trozzo, psychotherapist.
+This support service can be spread over six sessions.
 Whether it is because you simply want some information or to take full advantage of the service, at your own rate, call us right away.
 You can then decide yourself how many sessions you wish to attend.

 Children and bereavement

 In partnership with the French-language service Deuil jeunesse, Alfred Dallaire MEMORIA offers up to four psychological support sessions for grieving children and adolescents, free of charge.
 These services are also available for adults who wish to prepare their children for — or accompany them through — the grieving process.
 To make an appointment, call us at 514-277-7778 or send us an email at [email protected].